Book Review: 'Glory Boy' by Rick Partlow

 Alien artifacts on Mars conspiracy theory explains faster than light travel via wormholes.
 Later humans invent FTL on their own that goes anywhere, versus the limited transport network of artificial wormholes.

-If some of the detail had been cut here and there, fifty pages could have been cut from this long book.
+If some of the detail had been cut here and there, 50 pages could have been cut from this long book.

 The book balances some criticism of the central character’s beliefs with similar criticism and analysis of the alien’s beliefs.
 The biggest benefit the author has from the relatively “simple” Friends lifestyle is that the technology they fight with on their world is only somewhat more advanced and not that different (beyond literal firepower) from what would occur if similar fighting happened on Earth.